stud131/docs-monaca/content/products_guide/push_notification/overview.en.md

 ## Prerequisite

-In order to send push notifications from Monaca Cloud IDE, you need to have a Monaca Backend first.
-If you don't have one yet, please refer to [Monaca Backend Tutorial](/en/tutorials/monaca_ide/adding_backend) or [Getting Started with Monaca Backend](../../backend/control_panel/#backend-control-panel-getting-started).
+Monaca Backend is required in order to send push notifications from Monaca Cloud IDE.
+In order to add a Monaca Backend to your project, please refer to [Getting Started with Monaca Backend](../../backend/new_backend/getting_started/).

 ## How to Enable Push Notification with Monaca